 When I was creating our kindergarten homeschool schedule and gathering ideas for curriculum, many moms said, “Don’t fret.
 Work on reading and math and let them play!”
 While that’s great advice, I wanted some specifics, which is what I’m going to share with you.
-Sometimes it’s nice to see what a typical day looks like for someone else as a starting point!

-What I’ve found is that it’s not that hard, it’s not very time consuming, and I’m happy with all the extra memories we are making as a family!
+What I’ve found is that it’s not that hard, it’s not time consuming, and I’m happy with all the extra memories we are making as a family!

 I was used to being home with kids all day while we homeschooled preschool.
 If you are already doing that, then kindergarten at home will probably not change your life too much.